kinoshita197083/coding-challenge-public-web/README.md

-# Next.js + Tailwind CSS + Contentful Starter
+# Zeller Web coding challenge

-This is a starter project for a coding test.
+This is a starter project for a Blog app.
 The app is built using:

 - [Next.js](https://nextjs.org)
 - [Tailwind CSS](https://tailwindcss.com)
 - [Contentful CMS](https://www.contentful.com)

+## High Level Requirements

+1. Create blog list page where the blog summaries are listed.
+Ex: Zeller blog page - https://www.myzeller.com/au/blog
+2. Once you click on a blog summary it should be navigated to a blog view page - Ex: https://www.myzeller.com/au/blog/awaken

+Styles do not need to match the examples above.
+Feel free to add styles as you see fit.

+## Zeller checklist

+1. Proper test coverage
+2. Best practises for performance optimisation
+3. Code quality
+4. Quality and Responsive UI
+5. Documentation describing the approach and setup guidelines.

 ## Getting Started